All posts

 Key Takeaways

-• Waiting is not neutral: while the founder defers, tax filing deadlines pass creating precedents, banking relationships develop history, and revenue patterns establish themselves.
+• Waiting is a decision, not the absence of one.
+While you defer, filing deadlines create precedents, banking relationships build history, and revenue patterns establish themselves.

-• Three timing traps operate simultaneously: the information trap (clarity only arrives after the decision), the capacity trap (things never "calm down"), and the cost trap (present costs feel concrete while future costs feel abstract).
+• Three traps operate at once: information (clarity only arrives after you decide), capacity (things never calm down), and cost (present costs feel concrete while future costs stay abstract).

-• Structural correction costs tend to increase over time: what costs a few hundred dollars in year one may cost thousands in year three, as accumulated dependencies make adjustment harder.
+• Structural corrections get more expensive over time.
+A few hundred dollars in year one becomes thousands in year three as accumulated dependencies make adjustment harder.

-• Timing risk compounds across dimensions: a deferred entity decision constrains banking options, deferred banking decisions affect documentation, and deferred documentation affects tax position defensibility.
+• Timing risk compounds across dimensions.
+A deferred entity decision constrains banking, deferred banking affects documentation, and deferred documentation weakens tax defensibility.

 References